ThisIsJohnBrown/uncontext/README.md

 #### How do I get started?

 There's no registration, all you need to do is connect to the current stream (literature.uncontext.com:80).
 You don't even need to clone or download this repo.
-If you need a bit of a head start, though, check out the examples folder for code for:
+If you need a bit of a head start, though, check out the examples folder for code for (coming soon!):

 * Javascript
 * Processing